Thalidomide payouts approved

 A number of victims were in court to witness the formality, including Melbourne woman Lynette Rowe.

 She was born with no arms or legs after her mother took the drug to treat morning sickness and anxiety during her pregnancy.

 The money will be paid by the drug's distributor Diageo, however the manufacturer, Grunenthal, is not involved.

 New Zealand thalidomide victim Barry de Geest said he is relieved compensation isn't far away, but is angry the manufacturer isn't being held accountable.

 He said the law firm that led the class action, Slater and Gordon, has dropped legal action against the company because too much time has passed and it can't build a decent case.

 Mr de Geest said 21 New Zealand thalidomide victims are included in the payout.

-Next story in National: Queensland fruit fly alert over
+Next story in New Zealand: Queensland fruit fly alert over

 Copyright © 2014, Radio New Zealand